suryavan11/RtextSummary/README.md

 ### Examples

     library(RtextSummary)
-    library(stringr) ### vectorized string conversions
+    library(stringr)

-    # read train and test datasets into the respective dataframes.
-    # the dataframes should have columns for document ids and document text.
+read train and test datasets into the respective dataframes. the dataframes should have columns for document ids and document text.
-    # Any other columns are passed through without any changes
+Any other columns are passed through without any changes

     traindf
     testdf